Global Habitat Destruction

 We can break this world-view!

-Solving our environmental pollution problems and the issue of global warming by replacing fossil fuels with clean energy, basing a strong capitalist economy on this new energy, as well as improving our existing agricultural practices are arguably some of the most daunting challenges the human race has ever faced.
+Solving our environmental pollution problems and the issue of global warming by replacing fossil fuels with clean energy, as well as improving our existing agricultural practices are arguably some of the most daunting challenges the human race has ever faced.
 But yet, what are the answers?
 Are they all here, right before our eyes?

-In moving forward, the focus of this website will always be on the ways that you, as an individual, can overcome any feeling of ‘smallness’, and ‘powerlessness’ in the world,- and ways that you can vitally contribute towards a solution to the global warming problem.
+In moving forward, the focus of this site will always be on the ways that you, as an individual, can overcome the feeling of ‘powerlessness’ and ‘helplessness’ in the world.
+With a focus on ways that you can vitally contribute towards a solution to the pollution and global warming problem, and make a move towards sustainability.
 The model being promoted here is always that you can make a difference!
 And don’t let anyone, or anything, tell you that you can’t!

 To stay informed of updates, as well as to leave your own comments, suggestions, and ideas, you are invited to share, connect, and follow updates using the social media links.